codatio/codat-docs/docs/using-the-api/supplemental-data.md

 - When you add or change a supplemental data configuration, it will apply to all newly synced data, but not the data synced previously.
 This may result in inconsistent supplemental data across the dataset.
 You can request us to set a full sync after any changes to configuration to be default behaviour.

 - We expose the data sources available to interact with supplemental data, but request you to refer to the platforms' own documentation for details on available data and properties for each data source.

+Where we are unable to retrieve requested supplemental data, the Pull operation should still complete, but will not contain the supplemental data that could not be obtained.